Historic Trails to the West

 Howe-Waffle House and Medical Museum on

-As you tour this historic home, once the
+tour this historic home, once the residence and

-residence and medical office of one of Orange
+medical office of one of Orange County’s first

-leave be sure to enjoy a cup of tea and cookies,
+Before you leave be sure to enjoy a cup of tea

-and visit our gift shop to purchase interesting
+and cookies, and visit our gift shop to purchase

 The Dr. Willella Howe-Waffle House and Medical